IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Go back to your Bluemix Dashboard page
 1. Click the "myblockchain" tile in you Bluemix Dashboard
 1. Click the "Service Credentials" link on the left
-1. Copy the value of the whole JSON object to the `manual` var in app.js at line 139ish.
+1. Copy the value of the whole JSON object to the `mycreds.json` file in the root of this project.
 	1. If for some reason you don't see any credentials click the "ADD CREDENTIALS" button and let the page refresh

 #<a name="run"></a>Run Marbles on Local Machine